jthingelstad/thingles.github.io/_posts/2006/2006-12-03-usb-drive-roundup.md

 - Techie
 ---

-At the end of August I picked up a [new USB thumb drive]{% link _posts/2006/2006-08-27-speed-matters.md %} that would perform at a pace capable of running applications.
+At the end of August I picked up a [new USB thumb drive]({{site.url}}{% link _posts/2006/2006-08-27-speed-matters.md %}) that would perform at a pace capable of running applications.
 I got the OCZ Rally2 2G drive and was very happy with it.
 One of the only deficiencies of the drive was that there was no way to attach a strap to it, and that proved fatal.
 On a business trip a couple of weeks ago I lost it.
 Huge bummer.
 I also lost a bunch of data that wasn't recently backed up.
 Bummer ^ 2.
 I went on the hunt for a replacement and decided to try some non-traditional form factors.
 I was happy with OCZ, and they had some good rebate deals on NewEgg so I ordered up a variety.
 I got the OCZ Rally2 4G, Mini-Kart 2G and Roadster 1G.

 The drives fit a bunch of different sizes and use cases (pictured here with a quarter for comparison).